Four days have passed, and no information has been received about the prisoners ...

 Hirsch’s 91st Division entered Lebanese territory on July 19, after a week of aerial bombardment.
 Initially, this division stood at the border, which began operations.
 According to representatives of the Israeli army, it was a "targeted" operation in the border zone.
 The General Staff of the Israeli army for the first time admitted that special forces operate in southern Lebanon to search and eliminate missile launchers, as well as warehouses weapons and small groups of Hezbollah fighters.
 The intensity of rocket attacks on Israeli cities by Hezbollah fighters, however, decreased slightly.

-When ground hostilities began, most analysts suggested that they would last a few days.
-A similar hope was based on two historical parallels.
+When the ground hostilities began, most analysts assumed they would last a matter of days.
+This hope was based on two historical parallels.
 At firstat least three Arab-Israeli wars (1956, 1967 and 1973) lasted from 6 to 18 days; the most successful Israeli strategy is a victorious blitzkrieg, not a prolonged positional war.
 Secondly, numerous Israeli operations conducted in Lebanon, Judea, Samaria, and Gaza over the past fifteen years (Retribution Days, 1993; Bunches of Wrath, 1996; Protective Wall, 2002; Rainbow in the Clouds, 2004 and others ) also lasted no more than a few days each.

 Hirsch decided to attack the high-rise of Shaked, then the Shiite village of Marun-a-Ras 1,5 km from the border, and then move forward to the larger village of Bint-Jubail, which lay 4 km deeper to the north-west.